In this article, delve into our MAJORITY review. Explore insights and opinions about its services, features, and alternatives.

 One of the first things you’ll need to do, if you’re planning a move to Russia, is open a local bank account.
 This guide walks through some basics of how to open a bank account in Russia, as well as a few large banks you might want to consider.

 When you open a bank account in Russia, it's important to read the terms and conditions carefully.
 Look especially at the banking fees and charges, which might be quite different to what is standard in your home country.

 Another unusual aspect of Russian banking is that not all payment cards can be used to make web payments to foreign firms.
-Visa cards should be fine when used internationally, but check with your bank so you understand the functionality of the cards you’re issued.
+Check with your bank so you understand the functionality of the cards you’re issued.

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from Wise Payments Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.